IrinaArevalo/NLP/README.md

 # NLP

-Notebooks of use cases in Natural Language Process
+Notebooks for use cases in Natural Language Process